alertflex/altprobe/README.md

-The repository includes a source code of Alertflex collector/enforcer (Altprobe) and installation scripts for Altprobe, cyber security sensors and scanners.
+The repository contains the source code for Alertflex Controller, an installation script, and configuration files for the Central node.

-The Alertflex project is DevSecOps orchestrator with AppSec, Posture Management and Workload Protection functionality.
-Project integrates well-known free and open source software into distributed solution for hybrid cloud infrastructure.
+The Alertflex project is a tool that helps manage the security of software development and operations (DevSecOps) by orchestrating various functions like application security, posture management, and workload protection.
+The project combines popular free and open source software to create a distributed solution for hybrid cloud infrastructure.

 The high-level design:
 ![](https://github.com/alertflex/altprobe/blob/master/img/arch.png)